A Beginner’s Guide to the Benefits of Each

-CBD products range from tinctures and topicals to vape cartridges and edibles.
+CBD products range from tinctures and topicals to hemp flower and edibles.
 Much of what’s available on the market varies in quality and potency, and frequent product mislabeling and a lack of transparency by many CBD brands can add to confusion.
 The facts that everyone responds differently to CBD and that each method of delivery has its own optimal uses and doses is another complication.

 To help decide on a method of delivery, consider a few questions.

 - What do you want CBD to help you with?
 Are you suffering from chronic pain?
 Anxiety?
 Do you need help to sleep better?
 Are you trying to achieve a sense of well-being?
 Or are you just curious about the effects of CBD?

 - Where do you want it to reach?
 To get the most out of CBD, decide whether you want it to address a localized issue or to affect your whole body (brain, immune system, and so on).